JanKrivanek/msbuild/documentation/specs/proposed/BuildCheck.md

 **Out of scope**
-* Custom analyzers has equal data access as the inbox analyzers.
+* Custom analyzers have equal data access as the inbox analyzers.
 * All inbox analyzers reports have precise location(s) of issues.
 * Opt-out of analysis on code-level (analogy to C# pragmas, but within msbuild xml files).
 * Simplified authoring experience via dedicated reference assembly.